Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Colts stats and trends

-- Indianapolis has played 12 games, with seven wins against the spread.

-- The Colts have covered the spread twice this season when favored by 8.5 points or more (in three chances).

-- Indianapolis has eclipsed the over/under in 66.7% of its opportunities this year (eight times in 12 games with a set point total).
+- Indianapolis has hit the over in 66.7% of its opportunities this year (eight times over 12 games with a set point total).

+- The Colts score 28.3 points per game, comparable to the 26.5 per outing the Texans surrender.

-- When Indianapolis puts up more than 26.5 points, it is 5-2 against the spread and 5-2 overall.
+- Indianapolis is 5-2 against the spread and 5-2 overall this season when the team puts up more than 26.5 points.

-- When Indianapolis piles up more than 378.1 yards, the team is 3-1 against the spread and 2-2 overall.
+- Indianapolis is 3-1 against the spread and 2-2 overall when the team churns out over 378.1 yards.

 - The Colts have turned the ball over 15 times this season, five fewer than the Texans have forced (20).